-AMS currently operates an $NO_2$ monitor that meets the area-wide monitoring requirements at the NEW site.
-The first near-road $NO_2$ monitor was established at TOR and started operation on January 1, 2014.
-The second near-road $NO_2$ monitor is located at MON and started operation on July 20, 2015.
+AMS currently operates an NO2 monitor that meets the area-wide monitoring requirements at the NEW site.
+The first near-road NO2 monitor was established at TOR and started operation on January 1, 2014.
+The second near-road NO2 monitor is located at MON and started operation on July 20, 2015.
+The proposed HUN site will also monitor NO2.